-But disciplining a child on the autism spectrum is even more of a struggle.
+Disciplining a child on the autism spectrum is even more difficult than normal.
 What you thought you knew about disciplining a child with traditional methods is most likely not effective with an autistic child.
-Now with some extra patience, it may be time to reexamine your discipline strategy when dealing with a child on the autism spectrum.
+Now with some extra patience, it may be time to reexamine your disciplinary strategy when dealing with a child on the autism spectrum.

 Autism affects multiple aspects of a child’s life.
 However, certain behaviors create an increased challenge when it comes to discipline.

 Some behavior difficulties include: